floooh/fips/site/p080_codegen.md

 The second _generator version_ check seems unusual, but this is very useful when the generator scripts themselves are updated.
-For every change in a generator script that influences the generated source code, the generator's version number should be increment.
+For every change in a generator script that influences the generated source code, the generator's version number should be incremented.
 On the next build, all files generated by this generator script will be written because the generator version number doesn't match.